cypress-io/cypress-documentation/content/api/commands/attachfile.md

 title: attachFile
 ---

-Attaches files to HTML5 input element, or simulated dragging files onto the browser.
+Attaches a file or files to an HTML5 input element or simulates dragging a file or files into the browser.

 ## Syntax